davidjguru/davidjguru.github.io/_posts/2020-05-17-Drupal-snippets-creating-nodes-by-code.md

 Last week I needed to develop some functionality for a project and I did something I hadn't implemented for a long time: I had to create nodes through programming and so I realized some things that had been deprecated at this point, So I take this opportunity to publish a simple snippet about this.
 <!--more-->

-First of all I've created a new custom module to gather these snippets, called `creating_nodes` using drupal console:
+First of all I've created a new custom module to gather these snippets, called: `creating_nodes` using drupal console:

 ```
 drupal generate:module \